204 IT: Python Coding Course (204.html)

 dir # directory list

-grep "string" tFile # display line containing "string" in tFile
+grep "string" tFile # display lines containing "string" in tFile

 grep --help # display grep options and examples